-Finally, a Risk Margin is added to the best estimate, which must be calculated using the prescribed cost of capital approach.
+Finally, a Risk Margin, which reflects the uncertainty in the cash flows as the TPs run off, is added to the best estimate, which must be calculated using the prescribed cost of capital approach.

 More details on the specific methodologies used by MICL in the calculation of its TPs and how they differ from the statutory provisions are provided in the sections that follow.